jstitch/MambuPy/docs/source/cookbook.rst

 MambuPy works on Python >3.8

 .. warning::
-   Currently MambuPy for Mambu's REST API v2 is in BETA phase.
    Mambu has announced the complete deprecation of v1 of their REST API, therefore it is NOT RECOMMENDED to use MambuPy modules that use that version of the Mambu API.

 Installation using pip
 ~~~~~~~~~~~~~~~~~~~~~~

-.. note:: Since the latest version of MambuPy is in beta, you can use
-   the `--pre` argument to tell pip to use the latest prerelease
-   version.
-The stable version does not support Mambu's API v2.

 .. code-block:: bash

-   pip install --pre MambuPy
+   pip install MambuPy

 Similarly, MambuPy covers other aspects for interacting with
 Mambu.
 There is an ORM module with SQLAlchemy mappings for querying a